-If a portion of your installment represents Roth after-tax assets that is considered non-qualified, then only the earnings are subject to twenty percent (20%) mandatory tax withholding on installments scheduled to continue for less than 10 years or income tax will be withheld at a rate for a married individual with three withholding exemptions if your installment is scheduled to continue for a period of 10 years or more.
+If a portion of your installment represents Roth after-tax assets that is considered non-qualified, then only the earnings are subject to twenty percent (20%) mandatory tax withholding on installments scheduled to continue for less than 10 years or income tax will be withheld at a rate of single with no adjustments, regardless of your marital status.
+If your installment is scheduled to continue for a period of 10 years or more, mandatory federal income tax withholding rate of single and zero adjustments will apply regardless of your marital status.

-A distribution of Roth balance is considered non-qualified if:

-1. the installment is made before age 591/2;
+- A distribution of Roth balance is considered non-qualified if: - 1. the installment is made before age 591/2;